H3AR7B3A7/EarlyStylingProjects/template/README.md

 # Template

-This is a template folder to ba able to easily start new projects, skipping the initial file setup.
+This is a template folder to be able to easily start new projects, skipping the initial file setup.

 ---